Make a lasting impact with a gift to The Ryerson Fund. Your support provides exceptional opportunities for students.

-In Ho Chi Minh City, Lachemi officially opened Zone Startups Vietnam, external link, part of the global network, external link of accelerator programs operated by Ryerson Futures in Canada and India.
+In Ho Chi Minh City, Lachemi officially opened Zone Startups Vietnam, part of the global network of accelerator programs operated by Ryerson Futures in Canada and India.
 He also launched the Next Big Idea Contest that offers selected local tech startups access to mentors, investors and the North American market.

 “Vietnam has the characteristics that Ryerson looks for in new partnerships — talent, capital, and the will to support innovation,” said President Lachemi.
 “One of our priorities at Ryerson is to partner with other vibrant, urban centres around the world that create opportunities for students, faculty, research and innovation.”